-- Objective 1: RSC completes processing for refugee applicants in accordance with USRAP guidelines and the cooperative agreement. - o Percent of target number of refugee applicants pre-screened.
+- Objective 1: RSC completes processing for refugee applicants in accordance with USRAP guidelines and the cooperative agreement. - 1.1: Percent of target number of refugee applicants pre-screened (using telephone, video, or in-person pre-screening as necessary).

-- Percent of circuit rides with an average score of 4 or 5 on the DHS Mission Support Feedback Form - RSC passes random quality control checks performed by PRM/Refugee Processing Center (RPC) staff on RSC cases to verify the RSC is following USRAP START Processing Guidance and has not deviated from this guidance without formally documented approval from PRM as required in RSC Local Standard Operating Procedures (SOP). - Objective 2: RSC maintains program integrity and protects against fraud and malfeasance, in accordance with the PRM Integrity and Compliance module. - Percentage extent to which RSC is deemed compliant with PRM's Integrity and Compliance module based on PRM's review of RSC annual compliance reports. - o Percent of staff and refugee applicants aware of fraud reporting channels. - Objective 3: RSC management provides oversight and support to maintain a trained and knowledgeable workforce. - Percent of RSC staff receiving on-boarding training and specialized training, as needed, to achieve USRAP objectives. - Percent of staff able to demonstrate knowledge required to fulfill their job. - Objective 4: RSC maintains professional and respectful services, environment, and communications with refugee applicants. - Percent of refugee applicant inquiries responded to within two weeks. - Percent of refugee applicants reporting satisfaction with quality of interactions with RSC.
+- 1.2: Percent of refugee applicants with Assurance requested within Service Level Agreement (SLA) once ready for Assurance. - 1.3: Percent of refugee applicants with travel requested within SLA once Ready for Departure. - 1.4: Percent of RSC-owned Action Items completed within relevant SLA timelines (see appendix of specific action items and SLAs). - 1.5: RSC passes quality control checks performed by PRM/Refugee Processing Center (RPC) staff on RSC cases to verify the RSC is following USRAP START processing guidance and has not deviated from this guidance without formally documented approval from PRM that is reflected in processing guides. - Objective 2: RSC maintains program integrity and protects against fraud and malfeasance, in accordance with the PRM Integrity and Compliance module. - o 2.1: RSC staff and refugee applicants aware of fraud reporting channels. - 2.2: RSC staff demonstrate active use of the fraud reporting inbox. - o 2.3: RSC staff engage in quarterly anti-fraud meeting with partners. - 2.4: RSC demonstrate that they are following current National Institute of Standards and Technology (NIST) standard for cybersecurity. - 2.5: RSC Integrity and Compliance Staff, including management, review possible breaches and malfeasance, and take appropriate next steps. - 2.6: RSC communicates to all applicants that the program is free of charge and that fraud should be reported. - Objective 3: RSC management provides oversight and support to maintain a trained and knowledgeable workforce.

+- 3.1: RSC staff receive on-boarding training, and specialized training on updated guidance/new requirements throughout the year, to achieve USRAP objectives. - o 3.2: RSC staff able to demonstrate knowledge required to fulfil their job. - 3.3: RSC staff demonstrate efficient workload management practices, use START system tools where possible and conduct RSC-led trainings to equip staff. - Objective 4: RSC maintains professional and respectful services, environment, and communications with refugee applicants. - 4.1: Refugee applicant inquiries receive response within two weeks. - 4.2: Refugee applicants report satisfaction with quality of interactions with RSC.